bitpay/bitpay-checkout-for-woocommerce/readme.txt

 = Key features =

-* accept bitcoin and bitcoin cash payments from payment protocol compatible wallets
+* Accept bitcoin and bitcoin cash payments from payment protocol compatible wallets
 * Price in your local currency
 * Get settled via Bank transfer (EUR, USD, GBP or any of the supported [fiat currencies](https://bitpay.com/docs/settlement)), BTC, BCH or stable coins (GUSD, USDC)
 * By design, chargebacks are not possible with cryptocurrency payments